ceLLMate: Sandboxing Browser AI Agents: Design

-\cellmate is a sandboxing framework for BUAs that enforces strict boundaries on their behavior, ensuring safety even in worst-case execution scenarios, analogous to process-level sandboxing in operating systems. \Figure{fig:overview} depicts its high-level workflow, comprising three phases: \begin{enumerate} \item Registration: Web application developers are trusted to provide (a) an \textit{agent sitemap} that maps low-level HTTP messages to high-level semantic actions, allowing policies to be specified using semantic actions only; and (b) a set of \textit{pre-defined policies} that serve as permission primitives. \item Policy Selection: For a given a user task, \cellmate infers the domain(s) the agent must access and automatically selects the minimal subset of policies required to complete the task.
-The user can review and adjust this selection by enabling or disabling individual policies.
-Once confirmed, the agent session is bound to the approved policy set. \item Policy Enforcement.
-As the agent executes actions, \cellmate enforces the approved policies through strict mediation within an agent-dedicated browser session. \end{enumerate}
+\cellmate is a sandboxing framework for BUAs that enforces strict boundaries on their behavior, ensuring safety even in worst-case execution scenarios, analogous to process-level sandboxing in operating systems.
+Figure~\ref{fig:overview} depicts its high-level workflow, comprising three phases: \begin{enumerate} \item \textbf{Registration}: (a) Web developers provide an \textit{agent sitemap} that maps HTTP messages to high-level semantic actions; and (b) trusted sources (e.g., web developers, enterprise system administrators, or vetted third-party maintainers (e.g., EasyList~\cite{easylist_homepage})) provide a \textit{policy generator} that specifies how policies are created, for example, from pre-defined templates, runtime model generation, or administrator-defined rules. \item \textbf{Policy Instantiation}: Given a user task, a policy is instantiated using the registered policy generator and bound to an agent-controlled browser session. \item \textbf{Policy Enforcement}: As the agent executes actions, \cellmate enforces the approved policies through strict mediation within the agent-dedicated browser session. \end{enumerate}